eckmar-community/eckmar/INSTALLATION.md

 # Installation

-After everything above is done, change current directory to the directory name you previously chose (I used `nomiac`) and run series of commands to install all required dependencies:
+After everything above is done, change current directory to the directory name you previously chose (I used **peralta**) and run series of commands to install all required dependencies:
 ```
 composer install
 ```